gustavochm/phasepy/README.rst

 Getting Started
 ---------------

-The library is designed to work with absolute temperature in Kelvin, pressure in bar and volume in cm3/mol.
+This library is designed to work with absolute temperature in Kelvin, pressure in bar and volume in cm3/mol.
 In order to create a mixture pure components have to be defined:

 .. code-block:: python